pjotrs-osnovskis/mr-softee-ms1/README.md

     in what charity events we participated lately or what charities we support, pictures, stories, etc.

+## Mockup

+[Here](https://app.moqups.com/vBfsRq0TBr/view/page/a91ceea0e) you can find a mochup of my page that I have in mine as of 05/04/21.

 ## Header

 Simple and light header, with naviagtion and burger button in mobile devices, logo on the left.